Rent Increase Notice Fill out the template

 From time to time, landlords may want to increase the rent that they charge their tenants.
 For example, landlords often do this once per year, or when they renew the lease.

 When doing this, landlords often choose to send a written notice to tenants, confirming that rent will be increased.
-This notice helps landlords to notify tenants that they are doing this, and to provide a written record of the new arrangements.
+The notice helps landlords to notify tenants that they are doing this, and to provide a written record of the new arrangements.

-Firstly the landlord should review their lease and any relevant tenancy laws to make sure they are legally entitled to increase the rent.
+Before finalising a Rent Review Notice, the landlord should review their lease and any relevant tenancy laws to make sure they are legally entitled to increase the rent.

 The landlord should also review their lease and relevant tenancy laws to see whether there are any requirements regarding how this notice should be provided, or how much notice must be provided.
 For example, in many cases, the lease might say something about the form of notice (for example, whether it can be provided electronically such as by email, or whether it needs to be provided in hard copy and/or by registered post).
 There might be rules regarding the address(es) to which it must be sent.
 There might also be rules regarding the amount of notice that the landlord must provide - in other words, how long before the rent increase takes effect, that this notice must be provided.